-He has also lectured extensively to union locals and organizations over the years, with appearances in front of the Teamsters, Machinists, UFCW, IBEW, SEIU, AFSCME, Plumbers and Pipefitters, Carpenters, Iron Workers, Painters, UAW, CTA, and many others.
+John has sat on the Alameda County Bar Association (ACBA) Court Appointed Attorney Committee, and has served as an arbitrator for the ACBA.
+He’s also lectured extensively before union locals and organizations over the years, with appearances in front of the Teamsters, Machinists, UFCW, IBEW, SEIU, AFSCME, Plumbers and Pipefitters, Carpenters, Iron Workers, Painters, UAW, CTA, and many others.
 He has also participated in panels with other stakeholders such as insurance groups, doctors, and the California Applicants’ Attorneys Association.

-John’s wider community involvement has included co-founding of the Northern California Fragile X Association, and service on the Board of Trustees of the National Fragile X Foundation, where he is a past board president.
-He has lobbied in Washington for many years on behalf of increased medical research funding for fragile X syndrome — the leading inherited genetic cause of developmental disability.
-He also served on the National Advisory Board for a Fragile X grant by the National Institutes of Health to the UC Davis Medical Center M.I.N.D.
-Institute in Sacramento.
+John has lobbied in Washington for many years on behalf of increased medical research funding for fragile X syndrome — the leading inherited genetic cause of developmental disability.
+He co-founded the Northern California chapter of the National Fragile X Foundation and served on the board of trustees of the National Fragile X Foundation, where he is a past board president.
+He also served on the national advisory board for a fragile X grant by the National Institutes of Health to the UC Davis Medical Center MIND Institute in Sacramento.